Morse matching method for conformal cohomologies

 \subsection{The Anick resolution for associative algebras.}

-Let $\Lambda$ be an associative unitary algebra over a field $\Bbbk$, the cokernel of the embedding map $\eta:\Bbbk \to \Lambda$ will be denoted as $\Lambda/\Bbbk$.
+Let $\Lambda$ be an associative unital algebra over a field $\Bbbk$, the cokernel of the embedding map $\eta:\Bbbk \to \Lambda$ is denoted $\Lambda/\Bbbk$.
 Assume further that $X$ is a set of generators of~$\Lambda$ (as of an associative algebra with identity).
 Suppose that a Gr\"obner--Shirshov basis of $\Lambda$ with respect to some ordering of the free monoid $W(X)$ generated by $X$ is known.